strawberry-graphql/strawberry/docs/guides/custom-extensions.md

 - Execution

-`on_execute` can be used to run code on the execution step of the GraphQL.
-When using subscriptions, `on_execute` will be called for each subscription yield. execution.
+`on_execute` can be used to run code on the execution step of the GraphQL execution.

 ```python